apatelia/codeceptjs-api-tests/README.md

    npm codeceptjs run --grep "@starwars" --steps
    ```

-7. An HTML report is saved in `reports` directory after a successful test run.
+7. A HTML report is saved in `reports` directory after a successful test run.